devpi/devpi/doc/quickstart-server.rst

 A default devpi-server serves the ``root/dev`` index which inherits ``root/pypi`` and thus serves all pypi packages transparently.
 But you can also upload extra packages.
-For this you need to register a new index server entry in your your ``.pypirc`` file::
+If you are not using :ref:`devpi commands <devpicommands>`, then you need to perform a few configurations.
+First you need to register a new index server entry in your your ``.pypirc`` file::